cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 :lopen
 ```

-in `vim`.
+in Vim.
 "Tagbar" makes it easier to navigate our code, by showing the
-functions and types of our program in a new VIM pane. `:lopen` opens
+functions and types of our program in a new Vim pane. `:lopen` opens
 the "Location" pane, which reports the locations of problematic code (as
 reported by linters on our system).
 Use `ctrl-W` and then an arrow key
 to navigate between window panes.
 In the Tagbar pane, the `enter` key